 Delray Beach Area Communities

-One popular option with Florida for Boomers readers is Valencia Sound, right next door to Delray in Boynton Beach.
+One popular option with Florida for Boomers readers is Valencia Grand, right next door to Delray in Boynton Beach.

 All in all, Delray Beach is for the boomer who wants lots of amenities but small town charm as well.